Polyneue/hero-patterns-scss/README.md

 ## Introduction

-Hero Patterns SCSS was created to make using [Hero Patterns](http://www.heropatterns.com/) more intuitive.
 Hero Patterns SCSS makes it easy to add SVG background patterns to your stylesheets with one simple Sass function.
+SVG patterns are from [Hero Patterns](http://www.heropatterns.com/).

 ## Features